matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/fair-onboarding-alpha.md

 }
 ```

-To run this scripts, make sure your `hardhat.config.ts` file is configured for zkSync ([find an example here](https://v2-docs.zksync.io/dev/developer-guides/hello-world.html).
+To run this script, make sure your `hardhat.config.ts` file is configured for zkSync ([find an example here](https://v2-docs.zksync.io/dev/developer-guides/hello-world.html).
 You can use `npx zksync-cli@latest create PROJECT_NAME` to scaffold a new project easily in case you don’t have one already.

 Place the script files in the `deploy` folder and run: